-Sometimes, formatting or reformatting errors cause SD card unexpectedly removed or SD card keeps disconnecting Android phone error.
+Sometimes, formatting or reformatting errors cause the SD card unexpectedly removed or the SD card keeps disconnecting Android phone error.
 This can be fixed by formatting the micro SD card.

 However, once you format or reformat your micro SD card, all the data present on it such as photos, videos, etc. will be erased from it.